olebole/irafdoc/doc/quadred.quadproc.rst

   (<i>nscan</i> parameter).
   </p>
   <p>
-  In <tt>"longscan"</tt> mode the detector is continuously read out to produce an arbitrarily long strip.
+  In <span style="font-family: monospace;">"longscan"</span> mode the detector is continuously read out to produce an arbitrarily long strip.
 Provided data which has not passed over the entire detector is thrown away, the flat field corrections will be one dimensional.
-If <i>scancor</i> is specified and the scan mode is <tt>"longscan"</tt> then a one dimensional flat field correction will be applied.
+If <i>scancor</i> is specified and the scan mode is <span style="font-family: monospace;">"longscan"</span> then a one dimensional flat field correction will be applied.
 If the specified flat field (<i>flat</i> parameter) is a two dimensional image then when the flat field image is processed it will be averaged across the readout axis to form a one dimensional